 Pines are the largest Genus of conifers with around 115 species and are part of the Pinaceae family along which also includes spruce (Picea), fir (Abies), cedar (Cedrus), larch (Larix), hemlock (Tsuga) and Douglas firs (Pseudotsuga).
-One of the defining characters of the family are the compound cones which are made up of woody scales paired with papery bracts.
-In some species both are obvious and appear separate (e.g. Douglas fir) but in others they are fused as in Pines, each scale bearing two seeds.
+One of the defining characters of the family are the compound cones which are made up of woody scales paired with papery bracts, each scale bearing two seeds.
+In Pines each bract-scale pair is fused and indistinguishable whilst in species like Douglas fir (Pseudotsuga menziesii) they appear separate and distinct.